Air Force Falcons

-The Air Force Falcons are the intercollegiate athletic teams that represent the United States Air Force Academy, located in Colorado Springs, Colorado.
-The athletics department has 17 men's and 10 women's NCAA-sanctioned teams.
+The Air Force Falcons are the intercollegiate athletic teams that represent the United States Air Force Academy, located in El Paso County, Colorado north of Colorado Springs.
+The athletic department has 17 men's and 10 women's NCAA-sanctioned teams.
 The current athletic director is Nathan Pine.
 The majority of Falcon teams compete as members of the Mountain West Conference.

 Team name origin

 The falcon mascot was selected by popular vote of the Academy's Class of 1959, the first class to graduate from the Academy.
 The team mascot is "Mach 1" name of the first falcon presented to the academy on October 5, 1955, however each performing falcon is given an individual name by its cadet falconer.
 The current mascot, a female white phase gyrfalcon named Nova, has been the official mascot since 2020.

-Teams sponsored
+Sports sponsored

-As a primary member of the Mountain West Conference, the United States Air Force Academy sponsors teams in fifteen men's, nine women's, and two coed NCAA sanctioned sports.
-As of the current 2022–23 school year, the fencing program competes as an independent, rifle program in the Patriot Rifle Conference, gymnastics programs in the Mountain Pacific Sports Federation, ice hockey in the Atlantic Hockey, men's lacrosse program in the ASUN Conference, men's soccer and swimming & diving programs in the Western Athletic Conference, water polo in the Western Water Polo Association, and wrestling in the Big 12 Conference.
-Men's water polo will move to the West Coast Conference after the 2022–23 school year.
+As a primary member of the Mountain West Conference, the United States Air Force Academy sponsors teams in sixteen men's, ten women's, and one coed NCAA-sanctioned sports.
+As of the current 2024–25 school year, the fencing program competes as an independent, rifle program in the Patriot Rifle Conference, men's gymnastics in the Mountain Pacific Sports Federation, ice hockey in Atlantic Hockey America, men's lacrosse program in the Atlantic Sun Conference, men's soccer and swimming & diving programs in the Western Athletic Conference, water polo in the West Coast Conference, and wrestling in the Big 12 Conference.
 Boxing is a member of the National Collegiate Boxing Association as the NCAA does not recognize boxing.